Sharon Hammes-Schiffer

 Sharon Hammes-Schiffer (born May 27, 1966) is a physical chemist who has contributed to theoretical and computational chemistry.
 She is currently the A. Barton Hepburn Professor of Chemistry at Princeton University.
 She has served as senior editor and deputy editor of the Journal of Physical Chemistry and advisory editor for Theoretical Chemistry Accounts.
 She is the editor-in-chief of Chemical Reviews.

 Hammes-Schiffer studies "chemical reactions in solution, in proteins and at electrochemical interfaces, particularly the transfer of charged particles driving many chemical and biological processes."
 Her research draws upon the areas of chemistry, physics, biology, and computer science and is significant for the fields of biochemistry, inorganic chemistry, physical chemistry and physical organic chemistry.
 A theoretician who works with computational models, Hammes-Schiffer blends classical molecular dynamics and quantum mechanics into theories that have direct relevance to a variety of experimental areas.
 In studying proton, electron and proton coupled electron transfer, Hammes-Schiffer has formulated a general theory of proton-coupled electron transfer reactions that explains the behavior of protons in energy conversion processes.

 Her research has enhanced the understanding of hydrogen tunneling and protein motion in enzyme catalysis.
 Her research group has also developed a nuclear-electronic orbital approach that allows scientists to incorporate nuclear quantum effects into electronic structure calculations.

-Her work has application to a variety of experimental results and has implications for areas such as protein engineering, drug design, catalyst of solar cells, and enzymatic reactions.
+Her work has application to a variety of experimental results with implications for areas such as protein engineering, drug design, catalysis, solar cells (PVCs), and enzymatic reactions.
 In 2024, she was elected to the American Philosophical Society.

 Early life and education

-Daughter of Gordon Hammes, Sharon Hammes-Schiffer completed her B.A. in chemistry at Princeton University in 1988.
+Daughter to Gordon Hammes, an American biochemist very prominent in the field of enzymes, Sharon Hammes-Schiffer completed her B.A. in chemistry at Princeton University in 1988.
 She completed her Ph.D. in chemistry at Stanford University in 1993 after working with Hans C. Andersen.
 She then worked with John C. Tully at AT&T Bell Laboratories as a postdoctoral research scientist.

 Career

 Hammes-Schiffer held positions on the faculty at the University of Notre Dame as Clare Boothe Luce Assistant Professor of Chemistry and Biochemistry (1995–2000) and at Pennsylvania State University (2000–2012).
 In 2012 she joined the University of Illinois at Urbana-Champaign as Swanlund Professor of Chemistry, where she remained until 2017.
 Since then, she has led the Hammes-Schiffer Research Group at Yale University, where she was named John Gamble Kirkwood Professor of Chemistry in 2018, and Sterling Professor of Chemistry in 2021.
-Starting January 2024, she will join the faculty at Princeton University.
-Hammes-Schiffer is an author or co-author on nearly 200 papers, and has given more than 200 invited talks.
+Starting January 2024, she joined the faculty at Princeton University.
+By February 2026, Hammes-Schiffer has been an author or co-author on nearly 650 publication, all of which culminated in more than 34000 citation.
+She also has given more than 200 invited talks.